MulliqiXheve/homework-1/README.md

 #### 11. Webpage I like

 What's one webpage you like?
 Why?
+Linkedin, because it's a useful tool to helps you identify job opportunities and connecting with recruiters.

 ### 12. Website I don’t like

-What's one webpage you like?
+What's one webpage you't like?
 Why?
+Facebok, because there is tons of ads